jejacobs23/osteo/README.md

 k8_DIR=<path to BWA directory>"/bwakit/bwa.kit"
 POST_ALT_DIR=<path to BWA directory>"/bwa-0.7.17/bwakit"
-ALT_INDEX=<path to BWA index files created in Step 2>"/Homo_sapiens_assembly38.fasta.64.alt" ALIGNED=<path to input directory>"/"$ALIGNMENT_RUN"/aligned_lane_.sam"
+ALT_INDEX=<path to BWA index files created in Step 2>"/Homo_sapiens_assembly38.fasta.64.alt" ALIGNED=<path to input directory>"/"$ALIGNMENT_RUN"/aligned.sam"
 OUTPUT_DIR=<path to output directory>"/"$ALIGNMENT_RUN

-$k8_DIR/k8 $POST_ALT_DIR/bwa-postalt.js $ALT_INDEX $ALIGNED > $OUTPUT_DIR/postalt_aligned_lane_.sam
+$k8_DIR/k8 $POST_ALT_DIR/bwa-postalt.js $ALT_INDEX $ALIGNED > $OUTPUT_DIR/postalt_aligned.sam
 ```
 - Note that the ".64" in the ALT_INDEX file indicates that this index file was generated with the version 0.6 or later of BWA and is the 64-bit index (as opposed to files generated by earlier versions, which were 32-bit).
 - Notes on ALT-aware alignment are described in this tutorial: https://software.broadinstitute.org/gatk/documentation/article.php?id=8017
 - The ".fasta.64.alt" file is the ALT index file.
 BWA-MEM uses this file to prioritize primary assembly alignments for reads that can map to both the primary assembly and an alternate contig.
-The ALT index also contains decoy contig records as unmappped SAM records.
+The ALT index also contains decoy contig records as unmapped SAM records.
 This is relevant to the postalt-processing step.
 See https://software.broadinstitute.org/gatk/documentation/article.php?id=8017 for more details.
 - Note that for this to work, the .fasta.64.alt basename needs to be the same as the other index and .dict files ("Homo_sapiens_assembly38" in this case).

 **Step 8) MergeBamAlignments:** Here, we use Picard with the "MergeBamAlignment" function to merge defined information from the unmapped BAM with that of the aligned BAM to conserve read data (original read information and base quality scores).
 The tool also generates additional meta information based on the information generated by the aligner, which may alter aligner-generated designations (mate info and secondary alignment flags).
 The tool then makes adjustments so that all meta information is congruent (e.g. read and mate strand info based on proper mate designations).
 For details on this, see the GATK Tutorial 6483 at:
 https://software.broadinstitute.org/gatk/documentation/article?id=6483.
 Separate MergeBamAlignment steps were carried out for the tumor and matched normal samples.

 The aligned BAM generated from the BWA_mem_align step lacks read group info and certain tags (UQ, MC, MQ as examples).
 It has hard-clipped sequences from split reads and altered base qualities.
 MergeBamAlignment adjusts the read and read mate strand orientations for reads in a proper pair.
 Finally, the alignment records are sorted by query name.
 MergeBamAlignment applies read group info from the uBAM and retains the program group info from the aligned BAM.
 In restoring original sequences, the tool adjusts CIGAR strings from hard-clipped to soft-clipped.
 If the alignment file is missing reads present in the unaligned file, then these are retained as unmapped records.
-Additionally, the tool evaluates primary alignment designations according to a user-specified stragegy (e.g. for optimal mate paie mapping, and changes secondary alignment and mate unmapped flags based on its calculations).
+Additionally, the tool evaluates primary alignment designations according to a user-specified strategy (e.g. for optimal mate pair mapping, and changes secondary alignment and mate unmapped flags based on its calculations).

 The "PRIMARY_ALIGNMENT_STRATEGY=MostDistant" option marks primary alignments based on the alignment pair with the largest insert size.
 This strategy is based on the premise that of chimeric sections of a read aligning to consecutive regions, the alignment giving the largest insert size with the mate gives the most information.

-The "MAX_INSERTIONS_OR_DELETIONS=-1" option retains reads irregardless of the number of insertons and deletions.
+The "MAX_INSERTIONS_OR_DELETIONS=-1" option retains reads regardless of the number of insertions and deletions.

 The "ALIGNER_PROPER_PAIR_FLAGS" option is set to its default.
 Thus, MergeBamAlignment will reassess and reassign proper pair designations made by the aligner.